 Calculate the Future Value of your Initial and Periodic Investments with Compound Interest

-For most people, it is unclear how much interest income their investment will generate, which turns out to be crucial information.
-Why?
-Because there is always an opportunity cost to consider.
-We often have to make a choice between investing or paying debts, and it can be a difficult one, so it is worth it to find out your investment's future value in order to see more clearly.
+For most people, investing can be complicated and difficult to understand, but knowing how much interest income investments can generate is crucial and there is always an opportunity cost to consider.
+The choice between investing or paying debt can be a difficult one, so it is important to find out your investment's future value in order to get a clearer picture.

-Whether you have a specific goal or simply want to know how much interest you will gain, this investment calculator will help you find out its future value.
-You simply insert the amount you are ready to invest now and/or the additional amount you plan to inject periodically (weekly, bi-weekly, monthly, quarterly, semi-annually or yearly).
-Choose the period that matches best your capabilities, some may be better off with bigger amounts at larger intervals while others prefer smaller savings at shorter intervals.
-It can depend on your type of income (yearly bonus, quarterly commission or weekly salary, for example).
+Whether you have a specific goal or simply want to know how much interest you will gain, this investment calculator will help you find out the future value of your investment.
+Simply insert the amount you are ready to invest now and/or the additional amount you plan to inject periodically (weekly, bi-weekly, monthly, quarterly, semi-annually or yearly) and then choose the period that best matches your situation (some may be better off with bigger amounts at larger intervals while others might prefer smaller amounts at shorter intervals).
+This can depend on your type of income; yearly bonus, quarterly commission or weekly salary, for example.

 Compound vs. Simple Interest